Dosa-OS/Dosa-OS.github.io/README.md

 This repository is created for the developers of Dosa-OS project.
 Common Troubleshooting Issues and errors will be fixed here.
-For guide on how to us it, for asking questions and troubleshooting common errors, check .
+For guide on how to us it, for asking question/s and troubleshooting common errors, check [here](how_to.md).

 # Developers